suhyouri/ep7Event/README.md

 # ep7Event

-## without webpack, run three.js only with script link
+without webpack, let's run three.js only with script link in client side